ChrisAkridge/IronArc/Documentation/Specification.md

 ### Handling Errors
 Some non-fatal errors can be handled without the virtual machine halting execution.
 This involves a hardware call to a system device to register an error handler, a piece of code that handles an specific error.

-To register an error handle, perform a hardware call to the `System::RegisterErrorHandler(uint32 errorCode, ptr handlerAddress)`.
+To register an error handle, perform a hardware call to the `void hwcall System::RegisterErrorHandler(uint32 errorCode, ptr handlerAddress)`.
 When this specific error occurs, the host process will make the virtual machine call the handler WITHOUT pushing any arguments onto the stack.

-**The error handler can clean up and return, or merely return, or raise the same error code to truly halt execution without calling the handler again.**
+The error handler can clean up and return, or merely return, or raise the same error code to truly halt execution without calling the handler again.

-**A flag in the host process will determine if the virtual machine is within an error handler; it is set when the call to an error handler is performed, and is cleared on the return.**
+A flag in the host process will determine if the virtual machine is within an error handler; it is set when the call to an error handler is performed, and is cleared on the return.

 Error handlers must be stack-neutral; any values pushed onto the stack while in an error handler must be popped before returning to the main code.
 Upon return, the virtual machine continues execution from the instruction after the one that raised the error.

 Unlike interrupt handlers, error handlers can only be registered once for each error.
 However, error handlers can jump or call other addresses as necessary.
 The host process's error handler flag is not cleared until the error handler itself returns, though.

-Error handlers can be unregistered by calling the `System::UnregisterErrorHandler(uint32 errorCode)` hardware call.
+Error handlers can be unregistered by calling the `void hwcall System::UnregisterErrorHandler(uint32 errorCode)` hardware call.

 ### Checked and Unchecked Math
 By default, overflows and underflows when using integral instructions will not raise any errors.
 However, if the `CHECKED` flag on `EFLAGS` is set, `ArithemticOverflow` and `ArithmeticUnderflow` errors will be raised when overflows or underflows occur.